AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

 * Functions whose implementations are pure expressions

-   - No body is allowed
+   - No other completion is allowed
    - No :ada:`return` keyword

 * May exist only for sake of pre/postconditions